GT Writing Task 2 (Essay Writing) Sample # 44

 In conclusion, restricting people’s freedom to use cars seems like an easy solution at a glance, but introducing environmentally-friendly vehicles and developing infrastructures would address the problems more effectively.

 Model Answer 2:

 Having an automobile has become imperative in life for many people all around the world.
-It offers flexibility to their life and work, and also provides ready access to a variety of services and leisure options.
+It offers flexibility to their life and work and also provides ready access to a variety of services and leisure options.
 However, a range of problems have been identified and need to be addressed due to the excessive use of private cars.

 The problems associated with frequent automobile use are becoming increasingly familiar to the general public.
 The widespread use of cars has real environmental costs.
 Vehicles are major sources of urban air pollution and greenhouse gas emissions.
 It is reported that road traffic is the source of one-third of all harmful air pollution in the world.
 Car exhaust contributes to acid rain, carbon dioxide and lead, which cause global warming and damage human health.
 Traffic jam is another problem.
-As more and more people drive to work rather than walk, cycle or take public transport, there are heavy traffic jams almost every day at rush hours.
+As more and more people drive to work rather than walk, cycle or take public transport, there are heavy traffic jams almost every day during rush hours.
 The most serious problem, however, is safety.
 Car accidents cause huge numbers of casualties every year.